top of page

 List of Works A to C

 3 Black Swans The swans return with their young and swim up the awa as they have done for generations.
-They represent to me the strength and reliability of my aunties and nannies.
+They represent to me the strength and reliability of my aunties and nannies themselves by the awa washing their clothes with patu on the banks.

 2020 Size 60cm x 9Ocm Acrylics on Canvas

-7 Medicine Bowls depicts the wisdom and knowledge passed down from my mum and her sisters.
-Spiritual healing dreams and signs in nature or the tribe had parallel meanings for my family.
+7 Medicine Bowls depicts the old wisdom and knowledge passed down from my papa mama and nga whaea captured with bowls of modern mediums.
+Spiritual healing Maori dreaming and signs in nature and her creatures have meanings for those descent from both tohunga and chieftain lineage.

 2018 Size 60cm x 9Ocm Acrylics on Canvas